knpuniversity/javascript/knpu/ep4-reactjs/passing-server-data.md

 both start the same way: by moving our `itemOptions` up into `RepLogApp`, which is the only component that's even *aware* a server exists!

-Copy the `itemOptions` and then open `RepLogApp`.
+Copy `itemOptions` and then open `RepLogApp`.
 On top, initialize a new `itemOptions` state set to that array.

 Because all state is automatically passed as props to `RepLogs`, go there and add the new prop type: `itemOptions` as an array that is required.

-Above, destructure that, then, below, pass it down to `RepLogCreator` as `itemOptions={itemptions}`.
+Above, destructure that, then, below, pass it down to `RepLogCreator` as `itemOptions={itemOptions}`.

 Copy the prop type, then do the same in `RepLogCreator`: define the prop type at the bottom, then go to the top of the function to destructure out `itemOptions`.

 Below, use the local `itemOptions` variable for the `map` function.

-Cool!
 When we refresh... cool!
 The options aren't dynamic yet, but they *are* stored as state.
-If you change a value... yep! it shows up.
+If you change a value... yep!
+It shows up.

 ## Two Ways to Load Server Data